English Heritage: Non-departmental public body

 Following the Public Bodies Reform in 2010, English Heritage was confirmed as the government's statutory adviser on the historic environment, and the largest source of non-lottery grant funding for heritage assets.
 It was retained on grounds of "performing a technical function which should remain independent from Government".
-However the department also suffered from budget cuts during the recession of the 2010s resulting in a repairs deficit of £100 million.
+However, the department also suffered from budget cuts during the recession of the 2010s, resulting in a repairs deficit of £100 million.

-Charitable Trust
+Charitable trust

 In June 2013 the British Government announced plans to provide an £80 million grant to enable English Heritage to become a self-financing charity (roughly following the precedent set by the transformation of the nationally owned British Waterways into the Canal & River Trust).
 The national portfolio of historic properties remain in public ownership, but the new English Heritage will be licensed to manage them.

 The change occurred on 1 April 2015 with the statutory planning and heritage protection functions remaining an independent, non-departmental public body, rebranded as Historic England.
 The care of the properties in the National Collection and the visitor experience attached to them were transferred to the new English Heritage Trust, although the English Heritage name and logo remains.
-The new trust has a licence to operate the properties until 2023.
+The trust has a licence to operate the properties until at least 2035.